fprogrammer404/stickbackup/README.md

  This script creates folders from a-z (except c and d) and creates a subfolder with the current date as name.

+ It copies from every plugged in hard drive or USB stick except c and d.

  Code to copy a file:

  ```batchfile